-B. Fill in the gaps with an appropriate word from Dictionary work.
+B. F ill in the gaps with an appropriate word from Dictionary work.

-1. I am eager to get that 2.
-His part-time is well-paid.
-3. Simon is afraid to lose his Sunday 4.
-My partner is considering a change of 5.
-My companion made a successful in politics.
+1. I am eager to get that His part-time is well-paid.

+2. His part-time is well-paid.

+3. Simon is atraid to lose his Sunday

+4. My partner is considering a change of My companion made a successful in politics.

+5. My companion made a successful in politics.

 6. She entered the teaching after university.

 7. What's your girlfriend's? - She is an architect.

-8. My husband to be is a computer programmer by 9.
-While filling in the form I had to state my name, age and 10.
-She is out of now and her husband is very disa appointed because of it.
+My husband to be is a computer programmer by

+While filling in the form I had to state my name, age and

+She is out of now and her husband is very

+disa ppointed because of it.

-Exercise 17.
-Look at the list of occupations in Additional vocabulary.
-Say which work you find difficult/ easy; interesting/ monotonous; challenging; well-paid/ badly-paid.
+Say rcise 18.
+Look at the list of occupations in Additional vocabulary. which work you find difficult/ easy; interesting/ monotonous; llenging; well-paid/ badly-paid.
 Explain your answer.

+Exe rcise 19.

-A. What profession is described below?
+A. V What profession is described below?

+Leg al

+Ang ry

+Win as the case

+Yell s a lot

+Earr ns a big salary

+lly disliked by a lot of people

+B. N Take up a similar riddle.

+Exe rcise 20.

+A. Listen to the recording and say which job it is (Work available

+at: https://learnenglishteens.britishcouncil.org/skills/listening-skillspra ctice/work).

+Tell your class-mates about any profession from the list of apations in Additional vocabulary without naming it.
+Let them